Posted in Criminal Defense on November 9, 2018

 Average Cost of a Private Defense Attorney in Arizona

 In addition to the retainer, you will have to pay additional fees based on the lawyer’s specific payment schedule.
 Some defense attorneys charge by the hour, while others have flat case rates.
 The average cost to hire a criminal defense lawyer in Arizona is around $1,500; however, this amount can be much higher depending on the severity and type of charges against you.
-More serious charges, such as homicide, require more work on the attorney’s part and therefore result in higher attorney’s fees.
-The lawyer’s experience can also affect the price of services.
+More serious charges, such as violent crimes like homicide, require more work on the attorney’s part and therefore result in higher attorney’s fees.
+The experience of a Glendale violent crimes lawyer can also affect the price of their services.

 Keep in mind that although an inexperienced lawyer’s fee may be the lowest you find, he or she might not be the best attorney to represent your case.
 Don’t let ultra-low prices fool you.
-The attorney may have zero experience handling your type of crime, or an abysmal track record with past cases.
-Basing your decision purely on price could lead to inadequate representation and a life-changing criminal conviction.
+The attorney may have zero experience handling your type of crime or personal injury, or an abysmal track record with past cases.
+Basing your decision purely on price could lead to inadequate representation and a life-changing criminal conviction or a settlement that doesn’t cover all of your expenses.
 Most of the top attorneys offer flexible payment plans to help with the costs of services.

 Payment Plans Available

-If you’re worried about how you’ll pay the fees and costs of an Arizona criminal defense lawyer, look for a firm that will work with you on payment schedules.
+If you’re worried about how you’ll pay the fees and costs of a criminal defense lawyer in Glendale, look for a firm that will work with you on payment schedules.
 Depending on the case, your lawyer may be willing to set up a payment plan that breaks down the total cost into more affordable monthly payments.
 Many attorneys take payments via cash, check, or credit card for clients’ convenience.
 Others will accept payments from friends and family members if you’re unable to cover the bill yourself.

 Whether or not a lawyer offers a payment plan, he or she should provide free, zero-obligation initial consultations.
 You should never have to pay for your first meeting with a lawyer.
 Discussing your case and options moving forward should be a free service the law firm provides to you and your family members.
 If a firm tries to charge you for an initial case review or traps you into retaining its services after a consultation, find your representation elsewhere.
 Learning about your basic rights should be free.